This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Changes to European Sustainability Reporting Standards (ESRS)

-EFRAG has revised the draft ESRS following the public consultation.
-EFRAG delivered their recommendations on the revised ESRs to the Commission on 3 December 2025.
+EFRAG delivered their recommendations on the revised ESRS to the Commission on 3 December 2025.

-The Commission intends to revise the existing (non-sector specific) ESRS under the CSRD to reduce substantially the number of data points, clarify provisions deemed unclear, and improve consistency with other pieces of legislation.
+The Commission is revising the existing (non-sector specific) ESRS under the CSRD to reduce substantially the number of data points, clarify provisions deemed unclear, and improve consistency with other pieces of legislation.
 This is part of the Omnibus I package.

-The power in the CSRD for the Commission to adopt sector-specific ESRS has been removed as part of the .
+The power in the CSRD for the Commission to adopt sector-specific ESRS has been removed by the Omnibus I Directive.

 “Quick Fix” proposal